m-istigfarid/themery.nvim/README.md

 ## 10. Contributing Back

-If you improve structure (new semantic slot ideas, helper utilities) feel free to open a PR here so all derivative themes can benefit.
+If you improve structure (new semantic slot ideas, helper utilities) feel free to open a PR here.

 ---